-F1 F2 display help of actual window fill block causes filling selected block of buffer by requested hex (or ASCII) string.
-Ctrl+F2 Ctrl+Shift+F2 Shift+F2 F3 erase buffer with specified blank value fill buffer with random data save buffer data to binary file.
+Ctrl+Shift+F2 fill buffer with random data

+Shift+F2 save buffer data to binary file.
 This command is available for secondary buffers only.
 Secondary buffers are special areas used for some devices, for example Data EEPROM for Microchip PICmicro devices.
-Commands for Load/Save data to/from Main buffer are available in main menu "File" and also by buttons Load, Save in main application window. copy specified block of buffer data at new address.
+Commands for Load/Save data to/from Main buffer are available in main menu "File"

+and also by buttons Load, Save in main application window.

+F3 copy specified block of buffer data at new address.
 Target address needn't be out from source block addresses.

 Shift+F3 load data from binary file to buffer.
 This command is available for secondary buffers only.
 For more information see notes for save buffer data command (Shift+F2) above.
 F4 move block is used to move specified block of data in current buffer on new address.
 Target address needn't be out from source block addresses.
 Source address block (or part) will be filled by topical blank character.
 F5 swap bytes command swaps a high- and low- order of byte pairs in current buffer block.
 This block must start on even address and must have an even number of bytes.
 If these conditions do not fulfill, the program modifies addresses itself (start address is moved on lower even address and/or end address is moved on higher odd address).
 F6 print buffer F7 find string (max. length 16 ASCII characters) F8 find and replace string (max.
 16 ASCII chars.)
 F9 change current address F10 change mode view / edit F11 switch the mode of buffer data view between 8 bit and 16 bit view.
-It can F 11 be also doing by mouse clicking on the button to the right of View/Edit mode buffer indicator.
-This button indicates actual data view mode (8 bit or 16 bit), too When 16 bit view mode is used, Bytes of data inside 16 bit Words are displayed in Little-endian order.
-F12 checksum dialog allows count checksum of selected block of buffer change mode view / edit Arrow keys move cursor up, down, right and left Home/End jump on start / end current line PgUp/PgDn jump on previous / next page Ctrl+PgUp/PgDn jump on start / end current page Ctrl+Home/End jump on start / end current device Shift+Home/End jump on start / end current buffer , , Backspace move cursor one position left (back)
+It can be also do by mouse clicking on the button to the right of View/Edit mode buffer indicator.
+This button indicates actual data view mode (8 bit or 16 bit), too.
+When 16 bit view mode is used, Bytes of data inside 16 bit Words are displayed in Little-endian order.
+F12 checksum dialog allows count checksum of selected block of buffer change mode view / edit Arrow keys move cursor up, down, right and left Home/End jump on start / end current line PgUp/PgDn jump on previous / next page Ctrl+PgUp/PgDn jump on start / end current page Ctrl+Home/End jump on start / end current device Shift+Home/End jump on start / end current buffer Backspace move cursor one position left (back)

-Note: Characters 20H - FFH (mode ASCII) and numbers 0 - 9, A - F (mode HEX) immediately changes content of edit area.
+Note: Characters 20H - FFH (mode ASCII) and numbers 0...9, A...F (mode HEX) immediately changes content of edit area.